ikartavtcev/leapp-repository/README.md

 If you would like to add your 3rd party packages into the upgrade process, you can use the third-party integration mechanism.

-There are three components to adding your information to the elevation process:
+There are four components to adding your information to the elevation process:
 - <vendor_name>.csv: repository mapping file
 - <vendor_name>.repo: package repository information
+- <vendor_name>.sigs: list of package signatures of vendor repositories
 - <vendor_name>.json: package migration event list

-All three files must have the same name.
+All these files **must** have the same name.

 ### Repository mapping file